Applications are closed

-Berytech, under its Cleanergy Accelerator Program, is organizing the first edition of the Berytech e-Hackathon focusing on the cleantech sector, supported by the Embassy of the Kingdom of the Netherlands in Lebanon, in collaboration with the Association of Energy Engineers- Lebanon Branch and with the support of HOLDAL Group.
+Berytech, under its Cleanergy Accelerator Program, is organizing the second edition of the Berytech e-hackathon focusing on the cleantech sector, supported by the Embassy of the Kingdom of the Netherlands in Lebanon, in collaboration with the Association of Energy Engineers- Lebanon Branch and with the support of HOLDAL Group.

 The e-hackathon is an exciting opportunity to develop your cleantech solutions using technologies such as Internet of Things, Big Data, and Artificial Intelligence, and get ready to join the Cleanergy Accelerator Program.

 Throughout the hackathon – organized online, you will receive the assistance of technical, industry and business experts, and you will have access to the tools and hardware prototyping facilities in the Berytech Fab Lab.

 The winners of the e-hackathon will win valuable prizes and an immediate access to the Cleanergy Accelerator Program.

-Get all the information and guidance you need to build your prototype, whether its hardware or software
+Get all the information and guidance you need to build your prototype, whether it is hardware or software

 Get all the information you need to turn your idea into a valid business solution